 1Timothy 3:14-15, "I am writing these things to you, hoping to come to you before long; 15 but in case I am delayed, I write so that you may know how one ought to conduct himself in the household of God, which is the church of the living God, the pillar and support of the truth."

-Paul the apostle says he is writing to the church, so that the church would know how to conduct itself.
+The apostle Paul says that he is writing to the church so that the church would know how to conduct itself.
 Paul's writings, which are Scripture, are above the church because Paul tells the church to behave according to what he writes.
-Therefore, we can see that the church along with its tradition and councils is subject to the word of God.
+Therefore, we can see that the church along with its tradition and councils is subject to the Word of God.